Neutrinet/infra/README.md

 ansible-playbook -i hosts.local provisioners/lxd.yml
 ```

-By default, provisioned containers will be under Debian buster, but you can define another Debian distribution with the `debian_release` variable.
+By default, provisioned containers will be under Debian buster, but you can define another Debian release with the `debian_release` variable.